microsoft/LightGBM/docs/Parameters.rst

 -  ``first_metric_only`` :raw-html:`<a id="first_metric_only" title="Permalink to this parameter" href="#first_metric_only">&#x1F517;&#xFE0E;</a>`, default = ``false``, type = bool

    -  LightGBM allows you to provide multiple evaluation metrics.
-Set this to ``true``, if you want to use only the first metric for early stopping.
+Set this to ``true``, if you want to use only the first metric for early stopping

 -  ``max_delta_step`` :raw-html:`<a id="max_delta_step" title="Permalink to this parameter" href="#max_delta_step">&#x1F517;&#xFE0E;</a>`, default = ``0.0``, type = double, aliases: ``max_tree_output``, ``max_leaf_output``